Are Annuities a Good Investment in Retirement

 Jason Stolz CLTC, CRPC

-For many Americans planning for retirement, the question isn’t just whether annuities are safe — it’s whether annuities are a good investment.
-With market volatility, rising longevity, and uncertain future tax environments, guaranteed-income products have never played a more important role in retirement planning.
-For some retirees, annuities become the foundation of predictable lifetime income.
-For others, they serve as a conservative growth vehicle or a tax-efficient alternative to CDs and bonds.
-The key is understanding what annuities actually offer, how they compare to other options, and how they fit into your long-term financial goals.
+For many Americans planning for retirement, the question is not simply whether annuities are safe — it is whether annuities are truly a good investment.
+In a financial environment shaped by market volatility, longer life expectancy, inflation concerns, and evolving tax policy, guaranteed-income strategies have taken on a much larger role in retirement planning.
+For some households, annuities become the foundation of predictable lifetime income.
+For others, they serve as a conservative growth alternative to CDs and bonds.
+The answer depends on what you want your money to accomplish.

-But annuities are not one-size-fits-all.
-What works well for a risk-averse investor may not be ideal for someone with decades left until retirement.
-Understanding their structure, guarantees, liquidity options, tax treatment, and income potential is essential before determining whether they are a good investment for your personal retirement strategy.
+However, annuities are not one-size-fits-all.
+A product that works well for a conservative pre-retiree may not make sense for someone seeking aggressive growth or maximum liquidity.
+Understanding how annuities generate returns, how income riders work, how surrender schedules function, and how taxes apply is essential before determining whether they are a good investment for your specific financial strategy.

 What Makes an Annuity a “Good Investment”?